-Once being admitted to the "Ethics and Technology"-track, students have to be aware that their academic achievement has to meet specific standards.
+Once admitted to the "Ethics and Technology"-track, students must be aware that their academic achievement must meet specific standards.
 In case students do not meet these standards, they will have to leave the track (and they will proceed in the regular PSTS programme).